ericheartsong/Full-Monty/README.md

 # Full-Monty
-Dance system scriptw written in lsl for second life
+Dance system scripts written in lsl for second life.
+This repository contains all Full Monty components you need to run a dance choreography